Darkzarich/Smiler/README.md

 	- **Few pages for post containers**.
 There are generally **6 pages** for this: *Today* page will show posts posted today sorted by rating (server time), *All* shows all posts posted ever, *Blowing* shows posts with
 	50+ rating posted recently (so to say, hot posts), *Top this week* page speaks for itself, *New* shows posts posted up to 2 hours ago sorted by date
 	- **Post editor**.
 Serves for creating and editing posts.
 Main its features: Creating and deleting post sections, **rich text editor** (I made this one entirely myself so it probably is pretty buggy but it's working in general) for text section, adding tags, dynamic check if the picture by link is available.
+	Also sections are totally supporting Drag and Drop.
 	- **Preloader**.
 	- **Loading more posts on scroll**.
 When the bottom is reached
 	- **Search post with filters**